lab-brussels-1/HYF-Redesign-Group-3/planning/user-persona.md

 support them with donations and establish partnership for future.

-**Frustrations**: William is frustrated that many non-profit organizations in Belgium is hard to get in contact with and little information is available on its websites.
+**Frustrations**: William is frustrated that many non-profit organizations in Belgium are hard to get in contact with and little information is available on its websites.

 **Scenario**:In order to meet right organization for the partnership he needs to